Is there "Secret Sauce'' in Large Language Model Development?: Methods

-\paragraph{Data} We describe the data in further detail in Appendix \ref{detailed_data_methods}.
-Our main source is the Hugging Face Open LLM Leaderboard, which operated from March 2022 to March 2025 and reports harmonized benchmark scores, parameter counts, and publication dates for open-weight models.
-We augment these data with information on proprietary models from Epoch AI and TIGER Labs.
-Because these sources provide only parameter counts and benchmark scores, we hand-collect training-token counts from developer pages and model release papers.
-We further incorporate parameter, token, and benchmark data from lifearchitect.ai, which provides compute \emph{estimates} of leading proprietary models.\footnote{These compute numbers are \emph{estimates}; however, they enable us to include leading models, which we view as a worthwhile trade-off.} We focused on MMLU-Pro because it offers the most comparable cross-source performance measure (we studied MATH Level 5 in a robustness check).
+We focused on MMLU-Pro because it offers the most comparable cross-source performance measure (we studied MATH Level 5 in a robustness check).
 We restrict our analysis to non-reasoning models, as our data do not capture compute used during reasoning time, which would underestimate compute for reasoning models and bias comparisons.\footnote{We exclude 10 reasoning models (including GPT-o1) from our data.
 Including them leaves the Shapley decomposition unchanged and makes frontier progress less scale-dependent, though scaling remains the most dominant driver.} Properly extending the analysis to reasoning models will be feasible once inference-compute data become available.
 We begin our sample in Q4 2022, when model release frequency became sufficient for our analysis.

 \paragraph{Regression framework.} Our regression starts from the established power-law relationship (\cite{kaplan_scaling}), between a model \emph{i}'s training compute, $c_{i}$, and its error, $e_{i}$, that can be modeled in logs: $\log(e_{i}) = b \log(c_{i}) + a$, where $b$ and $a$ are parameters.
 This relationship is based on compute scaling laws.
 For instance, \textcite{hoffmann2022trainingcomputeoptimallargelanguage} describe predicted Loss, $L$, as a function of parameters ($N$) and data tokens ($D$): $L=F+\gamma^NN^{-\theta^{N}}+\gamma^DD^{-\theta^{D}}$, where $F$ is a residual error. \textcite{ruan2024observational} generalized this relationship to downstream performance with an inverse sigmoidal link function: